 Most outdoor sports take place in Battersea Park, where there are extensive grass and all-weather pitches, seven all-weather netball courts and nineteen all-weather tennis courts.
 Many of the courts are floodlit as is the all-weather hockey pitch, and this allows for after-school matches throughout the year.
-Years 5-10 use the track and field facilities at the Millennium Arena in the park for athletics and running club.
-Sports Days are also held here for both Juniors and Seniors in the Summer Term.
+Years 7-10 use the track and field facilities at the Millennium Arena in the park for athletics and running club.
+Sports Days are also held here in the Summer Term.